ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 # Long overdue aside : why bother ?

-This highly polymorphic way of writing functions lets us be as general _or_ precise as we need to.
+This highly polymorphic way of writing functions might feel alien at first, but it lets us be as general _or_ precise as we need to.
 In particular, one of the initial requirements I mentioned was the ability to talk independently about these external data providers, since each has a distinct behaviour and requires different information, but under one same interface.

 The `Cloud c a` type is this interface.
 The parametrization over provider type `c` lets us provide independent implementations of the HTTP exception handling code, for example: